Stochasticity & Predictability in Terrestrial Planet Formation: Results

-\item In the absence of giant planets, we find $10$ to $12$ terrestrial planets per system.
-Of these, $90$ per cent have mass $M < 0.6 \; M_\oplus$, and half have $M < 0.3 \; M_\oplus$.
+The presence and configuration of giant planets has the largest effect on the final configuration of terrestrial planets.
+In the absence of giant planets, we find $10$ to $12$ terrestrial planets per system.
+Of these, $90$ per cent have mass $M < 0.6 \; \Mearth$, and half have $M < 0.3 \; \Mearth$.
 By number, they are spread evenly across a wide range of semi-major axes with more massive planets closer to the host star.
 If giant planets are present, the number of terrestrial planets per systems drops to $4$ or $5$.
-They are more massive with $50$ per cent having $M > 0.5$ to $0.8 \; M_\oplus$, depending on the giant planet configuration.
-Most ($90$ per cent) are below $1.2 \; M_\oplus$, but we find isolated $1.6 \; M_\oplus$ planets.
+They are more massive with $50$ per cent having $M > 0.5$ to $0.8 \; \Mearth$, depending on the giant planet configuration.
+Most ($90$ per cent) are below $1.2 \; \Mearth$, but we find isolated $1.6 \; \Mearth$ planets.
 They also cover a much narrower range of semi-major axes and are closer to the host star.

-\item Systems with Jupiter and Saturn on eccentric orbits (EJS) tend to have (by median) $50$ per cent more massive planets than systems with Jupiter and Saturn on circular orbits (CJS).
+Systems with Jupiter and Saturn on eccentric orbits (\ejs) tend to have (by median) $50$ per cent more massive planets than systems with Jupiter and Saturn on circular orbits (\cjs).
 They place terrestrial planets at smaller semi-maxis axis.
 Note that these are broad trends.
-Both configurations can produce terrestrial planets $M > 1 \; M_\oplus$, although EJS simulations are more likely to do so.
+Both configurations can produce terrestrial planets $M > 1 \; \Mearth$, although \ejs{} simulations are more likely to do so.
 Simulations with eccentric giants planets also tend to have one or two fewer planets per system.

-\item Except for a few outliers, all planets are in orbits with low inclination and eccentricity.
+Except for a few outliers, all planets are in orbits with low inclination and eccentricity.
 Overall, $50$ per cent of all planets are at inclinations $i < 5^\circ$ and eccentricities $e < 0.1$.
 More inclined and eccentric orbits are restricted to simulations with giant planets, where $10$ per cent of planets can reach $i > 15^\circ$ or $e > 0.25$.